 \section{Conclusions}

-In this work, we introduced \textsc{ReTraceQA}, a new gold benchmark for evaluating reasoning traces of SLMs through step-level annotations, including error type locations and categorizations.
-Our manually annotated benchmark reveals that standard answer-only metrics consistently overestimate SLM performance: on average, 17.9\% of the time, SLMs arrive at correct answers via a reasoning that contains at least one significant error.
+In this work, we introduced \textsc{ReTraceQA}, a new gold benchmark for evaluating reasoning traces of SLMs through step-level annotations, including error category locations and categorizations.
+Our manually annotated benchmark reveals that standard answer-only metrics consistently overestimate SLM performance: on average, 17.9\% of the time, SLMs arrive at correct answers via reasoning that contains at least one significant error.
 Moreover, introducing reasoning-aware evaluation shows that their scores are inflated by up to 25\%.
 Our manual error analysis shows that SLMs struggle primarily with factual grounding (hallucinations account for 41.9-62.5\% of errors), though logical coherence issues are also significant (27.9-35.4\%).

-Although our work demonstrates that commercial LLMs are strong judges and can distinguish correct vs. incorrect traces effectively, they still struggle with precise error localization.
-Additionally, open PRMs trained on math reasoning fail to transfer to commonsense tasks, highlighting domain-specific gaps and the need for non-math process-level benchmarks like \textsc{ReTraceQA}.
-We hope \textsc{ReTraceQA} encourages broader adoption of reasoning-aware evaluation protocols for more faithful assessment of language models.
+Although our work demonstrates that LLMs are strong judges and can distinguish correct vs. incorrect traces effectively, they still struggle with error localization.
+Additionally, PRMs trained on math reasoning fail to transfer to commonsense tasks, highlighting domain-specific gaps and the need for non-math process-level benchmarks like \textsc{ReTraceQA}.
+We hope that \textsc{ReTraceQA} will encourage broader adoption of reasoning-aware evaluation protocols, thereby providing more reliable assessments of language models.